qpliu/catx/README.md

 ### Prerequisites to build source the hard way

 Lilypond, bash, python, java, timidity, ffmpeg.
-Build scripts have my directory structure embedded all over the place.
-You will need to change them to work on your computer.
-Probably simply deleting every line containing "share" in the files src/build1 and src/buildBin is good enough.

 ### Building PDF and MIDI files the hard way

+Build scripts have references to /share/music embedded all over the place.
+You need to get rid of them.

+Try something like this

 ```
+sudo apt install lilypond bash python default-jdk timidity ffmpeg
 cd src
-vi build1 buildBin
+for a in src/build1 src/buildBin
+do
+mv "$a" "$a-orig"
+sed <"$a-orig" >"$a" -e 's/^.*\/share\/music.*$/:/'
+done
 ./buildAll
 ```